grycap/osidle/README.md

     > _Note:_ The stats consists of basic stats: `min`, `max`, `mean`, `median` and `typical deviation`.
 * --level: the hardness of the analysis to consider that a VM is used.
 Possible values: `softer`, `soft`, `medium` or `hard`.
 Default: `soft`
     > _Note:_ In the `hard` level a VM is considered fully used (i.e. the score of usage in all metrics is 10) if it is using 100% of CPU all the time and it is using 100% of transference and disk (according to the thresholds) all the time.
+* --overall: when a VM is evaluated according to different categories (i.e. CPU, disk and/or NIC), this setting determines how to calculate the final evaluation.
+The possible values are `mean` (defalut), `max` and `weighted`.
+    > _Note:_ The purpose of this calculation is to reward a specific VM profile: e.g. if a VM was intended for CPU intensive tasks, it will have a higher score in CPU than in other metrics.
+The same is valid for disk-intensive VMs or network-intensive VMs.
+In the case of `mean`, the value is the mean of the single values, but using `weighted`, the maximum score is overweighted to calculate the mean.
+Finally, `max` sets the overall value to the maximum score in either category.

 * --custom-file: a file containing custom rules to be used in the analysis.
 Default: `None`
     > _Note:_ The file contains one line per specific rules to apply to a VM in the format `<vm id>:<command line parameters>`.
 The command line parameters used to run the application will be considered the default ones, and the parameters passed in the file `--custom-file` option will be added to them.
 * --verbose, --verbose-more, --version, --help, --quiet: are the common well-known flags for many applications.